Zedruc/ATC24-Suite/public/help/manual.md

   - If enabled, generates an IFR clearance for outbound flights
   - May look something like this: `CLR ILAR ALDER1J FPL CVS FL 050 DEP [ ] ?SQ`

-- `Automatically import flight plans from ATC24` (Recommended)
+- `Display ground charts in dark mode`
-  - Automatically imports flight plans from the `#flight-plans` channel when departing or arriving from your airport (Requires you to be in a room)
+  - Switched integrated ground charts to dark mode

-- `Hold Arrivals in Arrival List`
+- `Only receive flightplans from the event flightplans channel` (Required for Event ATCs) (NOT RECOMMENDED FOR NORMAL USAGE)
-  - If enabled, flights arriving at your airport will be held in this list and don't get a strip until you click to accept them
+  - If enabled, you will be able to use the suite as usual but ONLY event flight plans will be imported

 ## Authors